raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and other services, for one or more DNS zones.
-When a client discovers that the target server for several different operations is the same target hostname and port, the client SHOULD use a single shared DSO session for all those operations.
+When a client discovers that the target server for several different operations is the same target hostname and port, the client SHOULD use a single shared DSO Session for all those operations.
 A client SHOULD NOT open multiple connections to the same target host and port just because the names being operated on are different or happen to fall within different zones.